gessulat/pheme/README.md

 - Node + npm
 - polymer-cli with `npm install -g polymer-cli`

+Running the app.

-Then run `polymer serve -o` in the project's root directory.
+- The first time startin the app, run `bower install` in the main directory.
+- Start the app with `polymer serve -o`.

 ---